nexiality/documentation/commands/rdbms/runFile(var,db,file).md

 ### Description
-This command is used to execute a series of SQL statements.
+This command executes a series of SQL statements.
 The difference between this command and [`runSQLs(var,db,sqls)`](runSQLs(var,db,sqls)) is that this command uses an external file for all the SQL statements to execute, while [`runSQLs(var,db,sqls)`](runSQLs(var,db,sqls)) expects all the SQL statements to be specified as a parameter.
 Other than that, both commands have the same capabilities, namely: